10 great outdoor destinations – and their British twins

 Find holiday homes in Northumberland

-5. California dreams in Devon
+5. Californian dreams in Devon

-Monicami // Shutterstock stroll on a beach in Devon
+Monicami//ShutterstockSurfers stroll on a beach in Devon

 Find holiday homes in Devon

-6. Basque beauty in the Lake District
+6. Basque Beauty in the Lake District

-Stewart Smith // Shutterstock Morning light via Ullswater and the Helvellyn chain
+Stewart Smith//ShutterstockMorning light over Ullswater and the Helvellyn Range

 Find holiday homes in the Lake District